HUHHHHHHHHHHH/BIMM143/README.md

 # BIMM143
-UCSD Intro to Bioinformatics Lab
+My bioinformatics work for the UCSD Intro-t- Bioinformatics Lab